-Frederick the Great’s victory over the French army of Prince Soubise and the Reichsarmée
+Frederick the Great’s victory on 5th November 1757, over the French army of Prince Soubise and the Reichsarmée

 The previous battle in the Seven Years War is the Battle of Kolin

 The next battle in the Seven Years War is the Battle of Leuthen

 Date of the Battle of Rossbach: 5th November 1757.